Achievable logoAchievable logo

 Offer of pre-organization certificates

 A pre-organization certificate is a pledge by an investor to purchase a security in the future from an organization that has not yet been formed.
-Companies tend to use them as a way to ensure they have access to capital (money) once officially formed.
-As long as they’re offered to no more than 10 potential subscribers and no payment or commission is received, pre-organization certificates avoid registration requirements through this exemption.
+Companies use them to help ensure access to capital once the company is officially formed.

 All of the following are exempt transactions according to the Uniform Securities Act, EXCEPT: